Dry Needling

-Dry needling is a safe technique for treating many musculoskeletal and neuromuscular conditions.
+Dry needling is used to relieve tight, painful muscles and trigger points.
+It is a safe technique for treating many musculoskeletal and neuromuscular conditions, such as hip, back, or leg pain, pelvic pain, and urinary incontinence.
 During a dry needling treatment, one or more thin, monofilament needles are inserted into a muscle trigger point.
 A trigger point is a local band of tight, irritable, and dysfunctional muscle tissue.
 This often emerges because of injury, overuse, or poor movement patterns.

 Think of this as a “tissue re-set” which can re-establish functional pain free movement.
 It's often paired with electrical stimulation to enhance the effects of the treatment.
 This combination causes a gentle contraction and relaxation of the irritable muscle, which creates blood flow and helps the muscle relax further.
 Dry needling treatments are paired with exercise and other Physical Therapy treatment techniques to yield optimal outcomes.